department-of-veterans-affairs/vagov-content/pages/burials-memorials/eligibility/burial-in-private-cemetery.md

 ### How much does a burial in a private cemetery cost?

 It depends.
-We provide memorial items to you and your family at no extra cost.
+We provide memorial items related to the burial to you and your family at no extra cost.
 But a private cemetery may charge setting, placement, maintenance, or other fees.
 We recommend that you ask about these additional costs when planning a burial in a private cemetery.

 ### Can VA help with the cost of a Veteran's burial in a private cemetery?